bmoren/brutalist-web-animation-workshop/README.md

 1. create a new index.html document
 1. link to <a href="https://daneden.github.io/animate.css/">animate.css</a> CDN in the head of your document
 1. link the `extendanimate.css` stylesheet from this repo
 1. lay out a brutalist composition using flexbox or CSS grid.
-Think about what makes the elements of the web unique what is its essence? what is its materiality?
+Think about what makes the elements of the web unique. what is its essence? what is its materiality? (hint: `vw` & `vh` are your friends!)
 1. use the following classes to help animate!
     +  check <a href="https://daneden.github.io/animate.css/">animate.css</a> documentation for animation styles
     + `animated` make an element animated!